z3bg/iris/README.md

 Contributing
 ------------

-Please do **integrate** [identifi-lib](https://github.com/identifi/identifi-lib) with your existing application or with a test application and **create Github issues** for the bugs and other problems you may encounter.
+Please do **integrate** [iris-lib](https://github.com/irislib/iris-lib) with your existing application or with a test application and **create Github issues** for the bugs and other problems you may encounter.
 Your help is much appreciated!

 License
 -------

-Identifi is released under the terms of the MIT license.
+Iris is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.